-This is a guest post by Maria Karousiou, who reached out to envirobites.org via our site to contribute a guest post.
+This is a guest post by Maria Karousiou, who reached out to envirobites.org directly to contribute.

 Author: Maria Karousiou has studied Chemistry at the University of Sheffield,UK and has earned her Master’s in Polymers and Colours from University of Leeds in 2017.
 She’s interested in human impacts on the environment and the efforts being done for climate change.
 Outside of science she enjoys writing, reading, cooking and travelling.
 Twitter: @MKarousiou

 The untold dark side of balloons

 The balloons we have all seen at birthday parties, fairs, weddings, and other festivities do not make a great after-party-guest.
 Coastal cleanups in over 150 countries over the past 25 years have recorded over 1.2 million balloons (Ocean Conservancy 2011 Report) that have washed up on shores.
 Plastic pollution in the ocean is a global concern.
 At the same time, global plastic production is rapidly rising, with a doubling of production every 11 years since commercial production began in the 1950s (Plastics Europe Analysis 2013).
 Seabirds are particularly vulnerable to this pollution which can mistake the floating trash for food (Derraik 2002 and Roman et al. 2016).
 The shocking and worrisome prediction is that by 2050, 99% of all seabird species will ingest marine debris of some sort (Wilcox et al. 2015).
 Marine debris, by definition, according to the act of the Code of Federal Regulations of United States of America, is “any persistent solid material that is manufactured or processed and directly or indirectly, intentionally or unintentionally, disposed of or abandoned into the marine environment or the Great Lakes”.

 No balloon goes to heaven